jestjs/jest/packages/pretty-format/README.md

 // ES2015 modules and destructuring assignment
 import React from 'react';
 import renderer from 'react-test-renderer';
-import prettyFormat, {plugins} from 'pretty-format';
+import {plugins, format as prettyFormat} from 'pretty-format';

 const {ReactElement, ReactTestComponent} = plugins;
 ```